 2. COLLABORATION, NOT COMPETITION

 Foster a sense of collaboration rather than competition.
 A family is a team and an organization.
 Teach your children how to help and support each.
-Show your children how each one of them has his or her own strengths and how their differences contribute to helping build a stronger the family.
-For example having a sense of humour helps everyone laugh, while someone else is very good at locating lost items.
+Show your children how each one of them has his or her own strengths and how their differences contribute to helping build a stronger family.
+For example, having a sense of humour helps everyone laugh, while someone else is very good at locating lost items.

 3. PARENTS ARE TRAINERS

 Instil in your children a feeling that mum and/or dad’s love is always there to stay – any feeling that the love is reserved for one child over another, no matter how slight, can create resentment, a damaged sense of self-worth and destructive jealousy.
-When you do correct your child tell them you do not like their behaviours and you love them.
-I do tell me kids “ I love you very much even when I am not happy with what has just happened.”
+When you do correct your child tell them you do not like their behaviours and that you love them.
+I do tell my kids “ I love you very much even when I am not happy with what has just happened.”